rubygems/gemstash/man/gemstash-customize.7.md

 will fail to run.
 Thus, if you want to use `/var/gemstash` like in the previous example, make sure to `mkdir /var/gemstash` and grant access to the directory for the user you run Gemstash with.

+### S3 Adapter

+Storage in Gemstash can be set to use S3.
+See AWS documentation for environment variables.
+To use, you must set the `:storage_adapter` to 'S3' and set the `:gem_path`

 ## Database